altomator/IIIF/README.md

 ## IIIF Annotations

 [IIIF annotations](https://iiif.io/api/presentation/3.0/#56-annotation) are a convenient way to disseminate annotations, transcriptions, comments, etc., that may have been produced regarding a specific image or region of an image.
-IIIF annotations follow the [Web Annotation](http://w3.org/TR/annotation-model/) model.
+IIIF annotations follow the Open Annotations and the [W3C Web Annotation](http://w3.org/TR/annotation-model/) model for IIIF version 3.0.

 ### AI Annotations